Kernix13/markdown-cheatsheet/README.md

 | `&#9784;`| &#9784; | Wheel of Dharma |
 | `&#10017;`| &#10017; | Seal of Solomon |
 | `&#10029;`| &#10029; | Pentagram |

+NOTE: I ned to get the number ranges for the categories of entities.
+Check out the first entry of HTML symbols on W3Schools called [UTF-8 General Punctuation](https://www.w3schools.com/charsets/ref_utf_punctuation.asp).

 <br>